CzechTek: CzechTek 2005

-CzechTek 2005 took place in Mlýnec in Tachov District, close to the German border in the west of the country.
+CzechTek 2005 took place in Přimda-Mlýnec in Tachov District, close to the German border in the west of the country.
 The organisers claimed to have permission from the landowner to set up the event, but shortly after the festival began, around 1,000 riot police arrived, using heavy equipment including tear gas, water cannons and the military BVP vehicle.
 Police cited damage to private property, and argued that the owners of the neighbouring properties had not agreed to allow access to vehicles and that the authorities had not been informed of the event.

 The police damaged cars, electronic equipment and other property, and clashes between police and revellers resulted in multiple injuries on both sides.
 Police used massive amounts of tear gas and stun grenades, broke car windows with iron bars or threw gas grenades in.
 One participant was killed by a truck on his way to the festival in the early morning hours.
 Several dozen festival-goers were injured, fifteen seriously, and about fifty policemen were injured, five seriously.

 Following the police actions there were protests outside the Czech Interior Ministry.
-The Czech president Vaclav Klaus criticized the police's use of heavy force.
+The Czech president Václav Klaus criticized the police's use of heavy force.
 The Prime Minister, Jiří Paroubek, defended the action, declaring that the tekno fans were "not dancing children but dangerous people".

 Several months after the clash, all charges against police were dropped, in most cases due to failure to identify individual police officers, and in other cases because it was deemed that an offence had not been committed.
 In April 2006, there was a march followed by a free party in Strasbourg, France to protest against police repression in general and against the actions of the Czech police in closing CzechTek specifically.